wwatkins09/domani/README.md

 ## `off`

 Given an event name/type, removes all callback functions associated with this event from all elements of the `DOMNodeCollection`.

-## Example

-To see domani in action, view the Snake demo code [here](https://github.com/wwatkins09/snake).
-Simply clone the project and view the index.html file locally.